 Remove the chicken from the broth and let it cool for a bit before pulling the meat from the bone, carefully removing any skin as well.

-Strain the broth, discarding the aromatics, and return to the pot on medium high heat.
+Strain the broth, discard the aromatics (spices and veggies), and return to the pot on medium-high heat.
 There should be about 3 qts of broth in the pot.

 Ladle out 1 ½ cups of broth into a mixing bowl and combine with the 2 ½ cups of flour.
 The mixture will be a bit sticky.
 Turn it out onto a floured surface and knead until it holds and is no longer sticky.
 Cut the dough in half to work easier.
 Using a rolling pin, roll it out into a thin disc and cut it into strips.